 Psychologists can easily see how all this affects and changes the Witch, and their relationship with those around them - but how can a spell affect persons or events elsewhere, as Witches hold they do?

-The Liminal is the non-physical realm closest to our familiar physical reality.
+Also called "The Hedge" is the non-physical realm closest to our familiar physical reality.
 Many have called it the "Spiritual", or "Astral" realm".
-Conventional science has considered the concept absurd.
+Conventional science calls it absurd.
 Quantum Mechanics proposes that as much as 86% of our reality is non-physical, and has experimental evidence that at least one realm exists.
 It may still seem absurd, but in a very different way.

-In earlier times, a Witch's household items had to do double duty as witchcraft tools, to avoid detection by the witch hunters, but today it's different - at least around here.
+In earlier times, a Witch's household items had to do double duty as witchcraft tools to avoid detection by the witch hunters, but today it's different - at least around here.

 Pagans almost all have an altar.
-It can be no more than a rock on a shelf that is especially meaningful to the person, and the focus of devotion or ritual, or it can be elaborate and honor Nature, one or more Deities, or something else important.
+It can be no more than a rock on a shelf that is especially meaningful to the person, and the focus of devotion or ritual, or it can be elaborate and honor Nature, one or more Deities, ancestors, or something else important.
 Pagan altars tend to be devotional, but some do witchy things too.

 Every Witch must find their own path through life and witchcraft.
 No two paths will be the same, but one is not wrong and another right.
 What matters is that it works for the Witch.

 Witches and many other Pagans believe strongly that Magic does work, but not alone.
 We are physical beings living in a physical reality.
-Magic is held to significantly improve the odds, but if you don't do the physical part yourself, Magic isn't going to do it for you.
+Magic is held to significantly improve the odds, but if you don't do the physical work yourself, Magic isn't going to do it for you.

 You do not do magic on or for another person without their expressed consent.
 Hexes and Curses are the exception.
 Rule: If you cannot hex, you cannot heal.
 On the other hand hexes must be used with extreme caution, because they can come right back at you.
 Just because someone pissed you off is not justification for a hex.

 This talk represents a solid consensus from major players in the world of witchcraft.
 Witches are all people, so adherence to this outline may not be unwavering for some.
+You make your own choices and accept your own consequences.

 Thank you for listening.